dixitrathi7/Nginx/00_Getting_started_with_Nginx.md

 # 📘 Section 1: Nginx Overview

+## What is a Web Server?
+A web server is a software application that stores, processes, and delivers web content (such as web pages, images, videos, or other files) to users over the internet.
+It responds to requests from clients, typically web browsers, using the Hypertext Transfer Protocol (HTTP) or its secure variant (HTTPS).

 ## What is Nginx?
 Nginx is a web server that serves static content (HTML, images, etc.) to web browsers.
 It also provides additional features like reverse proxy, load balancing, and HTTP caching.